meithan/AoC23/README.md

 ---

+**Day 9**: [Mirage Maintenance](https://adventofcode.com/2023/day/9)<a name="day9"></a> - [my solution](https://github.com/meithan/AoC23/blob/main/day09)

+Day 9 broke the theory that odd days are harder in AoC23: this was perhaps the easiest so far.
+In fact, I was surprised that Part 2 was really the same thing as Part 1: it didn't require us to search in a bigger space or answer a fundamentally different thing.
+At one point I was worried that Part 2 would ask to give what the next value in the sequence would be a billion steps further or something like that, which would've required figuring out the pattern.
+But nope.

+Julia:
+* `all(x->x==0, cur_seq)` is very useful, specially in this form that takes a predicate as first argument.
+The single-argument variant just checks whether all values are `true`.

+---

 **Day 8**: [Haunted Wasteland](https://adventofcode.com/2023/day/8)<a name="day8"></a> - [my solution](https://github.com/meithan/AoC23/blob/main/day08)

 Part 1 was simple.
 Part 2 was the first problem where brute force will not work at all, as the answer would require walking on the order of 10^13 steps.